 Be the surviving spouse of a person who was receiving the homestead exemption at the time of death and where the surviving spouse was at least 59 years old on the date of death.

 Have a total income (for both the applicant and the applicant's spouse) that does not exceed the amount set by the law, which is adjusted annually for inflation.
 "Total income" is defined as the adjusted gross income for Ohio income tax purposes.
-The current maximum allowed is $30,500 for the 2014 application period.
+The current maximum for the 2015 application period is to be determined.

 Note: Homeowners who received a homestead exemption credit for tax year 2013 will not be subject to the income requirement even if they move to another Ohio residence.
 In other words, the grandfather status is "portable".